Community Conversation => Transgender talk => Topic started by: Arch on July 11, 2025, 01:09:48 AM Return to Full Version

 Post by: Devlyn on July 12, 2025, 10:20:55 AM

-Quote from: KathyLauren on Today at 10:14:44 AMLikewise, I was a military pilot when that occupation was strictly off-limits to women.
+Quote from: KathyLauren on July 12, 2025, 10:14:44 AMLikewise, I was a military pilot when that occupation was strictly off-limits to women.
 When I share war stories with other pilots from that era, I don't bother explaining my personal history.
 It isn't relevant.
 They will either notice that the dates don't jibe with the era of female pilots or they won't.
 If they notice, they will either care or they won't.
 If they care, they will either ask or they won't.
 If they ask, I will tell them.
 No biggie.
 If they don't ask, we all just enjoy the story.

 As long as you're holding your hands up in the air at the proper angles while you're telling the story it's all good. ;D